retroj/mowedline-manual/configuration.md

  * height

-    Explicit value for mowedline height in pixels.
-If not given, it will default to the height of the tallest widget.
+    Window height in pixels.
+If not given, defaults to the height of the tallest widget in the window.

  * position